 Downswing: Reaching Impact

 If you follow the ideal sequencing into the golf ball, the impact should look a lot like this.

 The downswing and impact happen so fast, you won’t know much about the shot until you’re well into the follow-through.
 However, the follow-through can provide plenty of feedback itself.

-Notice how every good player you see on TV holds their finish on the follow-through?
+Notice how every good player you see on TV holds their finish on the follow-through after they hit the ball?
 It’s not because they want to look pretty for the camera; they are able to hold that finish because of their balance throughout the swing.